kdm9/2020_snakemake-workshop/README.md

 target, **the appearance of rules in the Snakefile is arbitrary and does not influence the DAG of jobs**.

-> **Note** In case you have mutliple reasonable sets of target files, you can add multiple target rules at the top of the Snakefile.
+> **Note** In case you have multiple reasonable sets of target files, you can add multiple target rules at the top of the Snakefile.
 While Snakemake will execute the first per default, you can target any of them via the command line (e.g., `snakemake -n mytarget`).

 ### Exercise